Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 Help LBI keep the past present with a financial donation or by contributing historical materials.

-Murdered with her unborn child on arrival at Auschwitz in 1943 at the age of 26, Charlotte Salomon left behind an artistic legacy that is as beguiling as it is perplexing.
+Murdered while pregnant on arrival at Auschwitz in 1943 at the age of 26, Charlotte Salomon left behind an artistic legacy that is as beguiling as it is perplexing.
 A single, composite artwork of images, text and music that she titled Leben? oder Theater?
 (Life?
 Or Theater?) comprises 784 paintings in a variety of modes produced in one year between 1941 and 1942 in the South of France.
 Salomon began the work after having spent several months in a French concentration camp at Gurs where many ‘German’ refugees in the France had been interned, including Hannah Arendt.
 In 1943, Salomon had been forced into hiding once Italy, hitherto controlling the Nice region where so many Jewish refugees had sought refuge, fell to German control after Hitler’s invasion of Italy.
 Pollock is the author of Charlotte Salomon and the Theatre of Memory (Yale U. Press, 2018.
 She has described Leben? oder Theater? as “an event in the history of modern art,” and has sought to present a searching analysis of Salomon’s paintings through the lenses of feminist art history and Jewish studies in order to draw out a more complex range of meanings in the work than are usually ascribed to it when it has treated as a visual autobiography.